Posts Tagged With: Proverbs 31

 Please refer to Part I, II, and III of this series for the best context.

 On Mother’s Day one the most quoted passages during Sunday morning services is Proverbs 31.
 Each mother is commended for her role as a virtuous woman.
 Images of Mother Theresa and other conservative humanitarian women come to mind.
-Most women and especially men, envision the Proverbs 31 woman to be plain, prudish, and quite frankly — boring.
-Yet, both genders believe that this (boring) image of women is what God truly desires.
+Most women and especially men, envision the Proverbs 31 woman to be plain, prudish, and quite frankly, boring.
+Yet, both genders believe that this image of women is what God truly desires.
 So, we all sit in the pews extolling something that women believe they can never measure up to, and men only wish they found attractive.
 But no one dares to verbalize these inward thoughts.
 Instead, we all smile and nod and pray to God that He change our dreadful hearts.

 I have some great news if you identify with my sentiments.
 Though the Proverbs 31 woman is often translated as the “Virtuous Woman,” that is not what the text says in Hebrew.
 In fact, as we investigate the original language about this “ideal” woman, you will find that she is anything but boring!
-Women will sigh in relief and gasp with delight in the fact that YHWH truly knows their heart.
-Men will rediscover that the woman YHWH made just for him is not only attractive, but exciting!
+Women will sigh in relief and gasp with delight in the fact that Adonai truly knows their heart.
+Men will rediscover that the woman Adonai made just for him is not only attractive, but exciting!

 The Eshet Chayil